Stavan-Jain/formalizing-shors-code/README.md

 This project formalizes foundational concepts in quantum error correction using the Lean 4 proof assistant, building toward a complete formalization of **Shor’s 9-qubit error-correcting code**.

-Along the way, it develops **reusable components and lemmas** for reasoning about qubits, quantum states, and unitary operations.
+Along the way, it develops **definitions and lemmas** for reasoning about qubits, quantum states, and unitary operations.

 ## Overview